exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

                                       Host port to which the BucketFS HTTP port gets forwarded.
 Deprecated: Use '--
                                       bucketfs-http-port-forward' instead.
-      --ssh-port-forward INTEGER      Host port to which the SSH port gets forwarded.
-If not specified then ITDE
+      --ssh-port-forward INTEGER      Host port to which SSH gets forwarded when --db-os-access=SSH.
+If not specified, ITDE
                                       selects a random free port.
       --db-mem-size TEXT              The main memory used by the database.
 Format
                                       <number> <unit>, e.g. 1 GiB.
 The minimum